kai-ten/Circulate-archive/README.md

 # Circulate

-Empower everyone on your team to make the most of your data.
+Empower everyone in your cybersecurity org to make the most of your data.

 The no-code solution to leverage your data to enhance your Cybersecurity posture. <br />
 Data analysts are great, developers are great, but this leaves a gap to those who are busy solving other problems. <br />